About the Book

 The koans are messenger birds, beckoning us into the vast and compelling dark so much closer and more intimate than we’re often aware of in our ordinary, daylit lives.

 What is the Way?
 A clear-eyed person falls into a well. ~Baling Haojian Joan Sutherland, Roshi is a Zen teacher deeply involved in re-imagining the koan tradition and exploring its relationship to creativity.
 She lives in Santa Fe, New Mexico, where she teaches through Awakened Life.
 She is the founding teacher of The Open Source, a network of communities in New Mexico, Colorado, Arizona, and Northern California, and is one of the founders of the Pacific Zen School, an innovative contemporary koan school.
 She is also a writer whose work appears regularly in Shambhala Sun and Buddhadharma magazines, and a translator from Chinese and Japanese, collaborating with John Tarrant on a new translation of the Blue Cliff Record.
-For more information about Joan Sutherland’s work and the Awakened Life community, please see awakenedlife.org.
+For more information about Joan Sutherland’s work, please visit joansutherlanddharmaworks.org.
+To learn more about the Awakened Life community, please WHO WE ARE -> AWAKENED LIFE on the same website.